 Aside from making a visual record of my subjects’ artwork, I also photographed the men in their daily lives on the outside.
 I spent a lot of time getting to know my subjects and their families and photographed slowly and vulnerably.
 I observed them as they began interacting with family and re-acclimatizing to their surroundings.
 They worked to reconcile their feelings of ‘otherness’ in a familiar environment, and I was there to document the transition.

 Beginning with President Nixon’s declaration of the war on drugs, the US enacted tough sentences in an attempt to wipe out drug use.
 Indonesia also penalized drug offenses similarly, if not more harshly, in some cases.
-Having worked in the Phoenix, Arizona justice system for the past two years, I’ve seen similarities between the US and Indonesia’s criminal justice system first hand.
-While the US has begun making changes in its drug policy opting for less harsh sentences and treatment options for people with drug addictions, Indonesia’s government still exacts long prison sentences in difficult conditions for simple possession and the death penalty for drug trafficking.
+Having worked in the Phoenix, Arizona justice system for two years, and with my photo subjects in Indonesia, I’ve seen similarities between the US’ and Indonesia’s criminal justice system first hand.
+While the US has begun making incremental changes in its drug policy (occasionally opting for less harsh sentences and treatment options for people with drug addictions), Indonesia’s government still exacts long prison sentences in difficult conditions for simple possession, and the death penalty for drug trafficking.

 I see Relearning the Art of Living as a visual part of the conversation around drug policy and the justice system.
 Photography offers insight into people’s motivations and life patterns, which in turn supports empathy and builds awareness.
 Understanding can incite change.